taxes-dev/SeriStruct/src/idl/README.md

 Additionally, a type can have a subscript (example: `i32[3]`).
 This indicates a fixed array and is represented via `std::array`.
 A type can also be optional (example: `optional<char>`), which is represented as `std::optional`.

 Note that `cstr` and `str` are not compatible with `optional`, and they must supply a maximum length using a subscript similar to an array. `cstr` requires 2 more bytes than the maximum length to account for the NUL terminator and a flag for whether the string is present or not (`nullptr`).
+C++ strings are stored the same as a C string and returned from the record as a `std::string_view` to avoid copying.

 Here's an example of a complete record: